Tax Increment Financing (TIF)

 - Identifies the location and times where the ordinance and other public information concerning the public improvement may be inspected.

-Additionally, a certified copy of the ordinance must be delivered to the county treasurer, county assessor, and each taxing district within the increment area.
+The notice must be published at least two weeks prior to the date on which the ordinance creating the increment area is adopted.
+Additionally, a certified copy of the ordinance must be delivered to the county treasurer, county assessor, and each taxing district within the increment area within 10 days of the date on which the ordinance was adopted.

 The first table shows hypothetical property tax levy rates per $1,000 assessed value (AV) for all taxing districts in the increment area.
 To calculate the “tax allocation rate,” add up all of the levy rates except the state school levy, local excess levies, and levies for port districts or public utility districts specifically to make payments for general obligation bonds.